4teamwork/ftw.colorbox/README.rst

 information about ColorBox can be found here: http://jacklmoore.com/colorbox/

-ftw.colorbox adds a new view called `colorbox_view` for folders and topics which integrates ColorBox in Plone.
+In Plone 4 ftw.colorbox also adds a view called `colorbox_view` for folders and topics which provides a ColorBox gallery when images are clicked on.
+The above view has been removed in Plone 5, though we are open to restoring it via a PR.

 Configuration
 =============